djalbat/easy/README.md

 ### JSX support

 There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
 What this means is that Easy *will* now help you with the architecture of your large application.
 In fact JSX brings with it [several benefits](http://djalbat.com/juxtapose#jsxIsGreat).
-So although Easy elements will continue to work standalone, their use with Juxtapose is *highly recommended*.
+So although Easy elements will continue to work standalone, their use with Juxtapose is recommended.
 The contents of this readme file will stay as a reference, however a much better place to start from now on is here:

 * [Juxtapose online documentation](http://djalbat.com/juxtapose/)